Johnmeftah/The-Particle-in-an-Infinite-Square-Well/README.md

 These equations serve as the basis for our analysis of the probability density and energy levels of the particle in the infinite square-well potential.

 > **Reference:**
 > Stephen T. Thornton and Andrew Rex. *Modern Physics for Scientists and Engineers*.
 4th ed.
-2012, p.
-212.
+2012
+> Matthew Civiletti.
+Modern Physics. *A modern introduction*.
+1st ed.
+2023